pnemani1993/collection/linux/linux_basics.md

   - /dev/zero: contains an infinite sequence of 0.
   - /dev/random: contains an infinite sequence of random values.
 - etc: files - This contains the core configuration files of the system, used primarily by administrator and services, such as the password file and networking files.
 This folder is where you will find the required files to make changes in system configuration.
-- usr: User binaries and program data - All executable files, libraries, and most system programs exist in /usr.
+- usr: Unix System Resources - Contains user binaries and program data.
+All executable files, libraries, and most system programs exist in /usr.
 For this reason most of the files contained therein are readonly for the normal user.
+These include libraries, user binaries and their documentation, programs, and system utilities.
   - bin: /usr/bin: contains basic user commands.
   - sbin: /usr/sbin: contains additional commands for the administrator.
   - man